JonasToth/HighIntegrityTooling/DONE.md

 #### 5.5.1 Ensure that the right hand operand of the division or remainder operators is demonstrably non-zero
 - clang-analyzer-core.DivideZero
+-Wdivision-by-zero

+#### 5.7.1 Do not write code that expects floating point calculations to yield exact results
+-Wfloat-equal

 #### 5.6.1 Do not use bitwise operators with signed operands
 - hicpp-signed-bitwise